-Any student who fails Step 2 CK three times will be dismissed from the university by the Promotions Committee.
+The passing score on Step 2 CK is 209.
+Any student who fails Step 2 CK three times will be dismissed from the university.
 As students prepare for the USMLE Step 2 CK exam, they must be aware of AUA's SAP policy that dictates completion of the MD program within 81 months (6.75 calendar years).
 Please refer to the "Satisfactory Academic Progress" section for more information.